 In this course, students will apply the characteristics of the set of real numbers and their uses in everyday life.
-They will discuss the concepts of reasons, proportions, and percent.
+They will discuss the concepts of ratios, proportions, and percentages.
 They will also solve everyday situations by applying the concepts of linear equations and linear inequalities in a variable.
 In addition, students will use measurement concepts and conversion factors in professional and everyday problem solving.